• Skip to primary navigation

 Beyond apple pies, there are so many ways to use apple syrup.
 Here are some examples:

-• Make a sweet glaze with powdered sugar to drizzle onto muffins or scones
+- Make a sweet glaze with powdered sugar to drizzle onto muffins, cookies, or scones.

-Then there are the recipes.
-Try an Apples & Honey Babka, Apple Galette Tart, or Apple Crisp, just to name a few.
+Then there are the recipes: Apples & Honey Babka, Apple Galette Tart, Apple Crisp, and Apple Cider Cake, just to name a few.

 I’m telling you, making boiled apple cider is going to take your fall baking to the next level!